 # # #

-DI expresses sincere thanks and appreciation to famous bands, artists, songwriters, composers and others for their caring spirit, generosity and ability to translate the Yazidis’ pain into art.
+DI thanks famous bands, artists, songwriters, composers and others for their caring spirit and ability to translate the Yazidis’ pain into art.
 We specifically would like to thank:

 - Edison band for lending their powerful song “While The World’s Asleep” to raise awareness about the plight of the Yazidis;